PatSoto-BioPhys/PatSoto-BioPhys.github.io/_teaching/d_undergraduate_research.md

 ---

 * I co-authored an article on the effect of gender in undergraduate research ["doi"](https://doi.org/10.1371/journal.pone.0196338).
-* I co-authored an editorial on evidence-based mentoring of research students and faculty in higher education (doi coming up soon).
+* I co-authored an editorial on evidence-based mentoring of research students and faculty in biophysics (doi coming up soon).